gdsestimating/vb6-install-recipe/README.md

 1. Open the Service Pack iso and extract the `Vs6sp6B.exe` file to this project directory on your machine
 2. Extract the contents of the vb6 iso to a directory called `vb6` within the project directory.
 The script will look for the setup exe in that location.
 If it finds it, it will skip the step of extracting files out of the iso for you.
 Note: this is different from local installs because we cannot mount .iso files in docker.
+3. For docker: Inspect and modify the Dockerfile as needed.

 ```
   vb6setup.ps1